Frequently asked questions

 What is the role of the University of Illinois Urbana-Champaign?

-UIUC is leading the Speech Accessibility Project, managing data collection and curation, privacy, authenticity, and equitable access for researchers.
-With programs in computer science, speech, hearing, linguistics, and accessibility, UIUC not only has a historic commitment to disability inclusion, but the expertise needed to make the project a success.
-The project is happening at UIUC’s Beckman Institute for Advanced Science and Technology, which brings together researchers across disciplines to solve problems and break technological barriers.
+Illinois is leading the Speech Accessibility Project, managing data collection and curation, privacy, authenticity and equitable access for researchers.
+With programs in computer science, speech, hearing, linguistics and accessibility, Illinois not only has a historic commitment to disability inclusion, but the expertise needed to make the project a success.
+The project is happening at the university's Beckman Institute for Advanced Science and Technology, which brings together researchers across disciplines to solve problems and break technological barriers.

-How will the Speech Accessibility Project work with the disability community?
+How does the Speech Accessibility Project work with the disability community?

-University and industry partners are committed to working closely with disability community organizations to identify areas of need, recruit participants, review the participation and consent process, and get feedback on how the project can be improved over time.
+University and industry partners work closely with disability community organizations to identify areas of need, recruit participants, review the participation and consent process and get feedback on how the project can be improved over time.

 How can I participate?

 We are currently screening potential participants via the Speech Accessibility App.
-Each participant will work with a mentor to record speech samples.
+Each participant works with a mentor to record speech samples.
 We are recruiting adult participants from the United States and Puerto Rico.
-Because of state privacy laws, residents of Illinois, Washington, and Texas are not currently eligible to participate.
+Because of state privacy laws, residents of Illinois, Washington and Texas are not currently eligible to participate.
+We're currently recruiting people with Parkinson's, Down syndrome, ALS, cerebral palsy and those who have had a stroke.

 Will I be compensated?